-ONE OF THE MORE COMPLEX TASKS when editing images is creating an image mask.
+One of the more complex tasks when editing images is creating an image mask.
 These masks can clearly separate out portions of an image (so you can replace backgrounds), repair damaged areas, or alter the image content.
 Both Photoshop and Elements from Adobe Systems have options like the lasso, magic wand and extract tools designed to accomplish the masking task.
 These tools work well as long as the required mask is not too complicated.
 Strands of hair or thin blades of grass can take considerable time and effort to mask out against a background using these tools.

+The floating toolbox looks much like that in Adobe Photoshop, except that all the tools relate to image selection and masking.
 Extensis Corporation has a solution to this masking problem in a plug-in filter for Adobe Photoshop called Mask Pro.
-It features its own arsenal of masking tools like edge detection, clean up, halo removal, clipping path generation and colormatching technology.
+It features its own arsenal of masking tools like edge detection, clean up, halo removal, clipping path generation and color-matching technology.
 Best of all, it is quick and easy to use.
 Just load the image you want to mask in Photoshop and set your target destination.
 Extensis has its own pull-down menu at the top of the editing screen, so you would then select Mask Pro.
 This jumps you to the Mask Pro editing screen with its own floating toolbox.
 These masking tools are readily available from the toolbox or with a keyboard shortcut.
 A viewing selector makes it easy to see your work in progress.
 It allows you to preview in quick mask view, solid view or cleanup view.